richardtguy/ibeacon/README.md

 ##Documentation

 ###class ibeacon.Scanner(*IP='localhost', port='1883', hci='hci0'*)
 On Linux the `hcitools` command `lescan` is used to start scanning for bluetooth packets (using the `--duplicates` option to catch repeated advertisements from the same beacons).
 The script then runs `hcidump --raw`, and pipes the output through a bash script that parses the raw stream into ibeacon advertisements in JSON format.
-An experimental binary is provided to scan and parse the packets OSX into the same format, but performance is currently poor.
+An experimental binary is provided on OSX to scan and parse the packets into the same format, but performance is currently poor.

 ####ibeacon.Scanner.scan_forever()